 You must select the apps you wish to block individually on your devices.
 Because there are so many different types of apps and installations, the apps you choose to block on your desktop only affect that device.
 So you'll need to set up the apps you wish to block on each device.

-To make it impossible to edit your Blocked Windows App list while a block session active you can select the "Disable Quit During Session" option from the Options menu below "Manage Blocked Windows Apps".
+To make it impossible to edit your Blocked Windows App list while a block session is active you can select the "Disable Quit During Session" option from the Options menu below "Manage Blocked Windows Apps."

 Apps requiring "Run as Administrator"

 For some apps, you may have to run Freedom as an administrator to have sufficient permissions for blocking.
 If you are having trouble finding an app on the list even though it's actively running, or if blocking just isn't working for a particular app, try quitting the Freedom app and then restarting it by right-clicking and selecting "Run as Administrator."

-If you are running other apps as administrator, Freedom will need to be running as administrator to block them.
+If you are running other apps as an administrator, Freedom will need to be running as an administrator to block them.
 Here is how to make sure Freedom always runs as admin at startup: